Gaza ceasefire ends flare-up, Palestinians resume protests

 GAZA (Reuters) - An Egyptian-brokered truce ended a two-day wave of rocket barrages and air strikes between Israel and Gaza, but the border remained tense as thousands of Gazans gathered for protests in which two Palestinians were killed and scores wounded.

-After a quiet night with no rockets falling in Israel or air strikes in Gaza, residents in southern Israel, who had spent much of the past two days in rocket shelters, were told by the military they could return to their daily routines.
+After a quiet night, residents in southern Israel, who had spent much of the past two days in rocket shelters, were told by the military they could return to their daily routines.

 In Gaza, crowds of Palestinians resumed protests against Israel.
 Reuters TV footage showed plumes of smoke blackening the sky at one area of the border after Palestinians set tires ablaze, and tear gas canisters fired by Israeli soldiers.

-Israeli troops killed two Palestinians and wounded about 240 others, Palestinian health officials said.
+Israeli troops killed two Palestinians, one of them a medic, and wounded about 300 others, Palestinian health officials said.

 The Israeli military said rioters hurled stones, explosives and fire bombs at troops and the border fence.
 The soldiers “responded with riot dispersal means and live fire, in accordance with the standard operating procedures”, a spokeswoman said.